UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 The constructor for the `App` class obtains an instance of `MainPage` and sets it to a property that happens to have the same name.
 This way, the instance of `MainPage` becomes the root screen of information that the user sees.

-Let's now look at `MainPage` a little more closely.
+Let's now look at the `MainPage` class a little more closely.

-Once again, the `MainScreen` class is constructed using two files, `MainScreen.xaml.cs` and `MainScreen.xaml`.
+Once again, the `MainPage` class is constructed using two files, `MainPage.xaml.cs` and `MainPage.xaml`.
 Let's start with the XAML file

-#### MainScreen.xaml
+#### MainPage.xaml
-The user interface for `MainScreen` is declared in an XML based language known as [XAML](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/).
+The user interface for `MainPage` is declared in an XML based language known as [XAML](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/).

 _If_ you've come from another mobile platform, you might be surprised to find yourself declaring your user inteterface in XML.
 You might be even more surprised to discover there is no [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) tool to write the XML for you.
 If you are from the iOS world, there is not graphical StoryBoard - although when we meet Shell, there is something equivalent.